Loan performance for October

 Traditionally it is normal for Octobers numbers to be lower than September so normal trends appear to be being followed.

-Interest rates for homes averaged at 2.63% which is 2.3% lower than October 2017, the average term granted was 24 years.
+Interest rates for homes bought with a mortgage in Spain averaged at 2.63% which is 2.3% lower than October 2017, the average term granted was 24 years.

 Variable versus fixed rates